Badgerati/Pode/docs/Tutorials/Routes/Async/Features/AsyncIdGenerator.md

 # IdGenerator

 The `IdGenerator` parameter specifies the function used to generate unique IDs for asynchronous tasks.
-This allows you to customize the way IDs are generated for each async task, ensuring they meet your application's requirements.
+This allows you to customize the way IDs are generated for each async route task, ensuring they meet your application's requirements.

 - **Default Value**: The default function used is `New-PodeGuid`, which generates a unique GUID for each task.